blue art sculpture

 Although IR may not be as generous as the more renowned Enterprise Investment Scheme (EIS) and Seed Enterprise Investment Scheme (SEIS) schemes, the relief does extend to industries and trades specifically prohibited for EIS such as farming, hotels and property development.

-The legislation surrounding IR and ER is particularly complex and investors should take professional advice to ensure they do not fall foul of the qualifying criteria.
+The legislation surrounding IR and BADR is particularly complex and investors should take professional advice to ensure they do not fall foul of the qualifying criteria.

 For more information on the issues raised in this article or for advice on your individual circumstances please get in touch with your usual Crowe contact.